 In addition, the guy in the video feeds you so much crap on making hundreds of thousands of dollars in such a short space of time, it’s unreal.

 I mean, who doesn’t want cash coming out of their ears and their dreams to come true in just 24 hours, huh?

-Because, they’re told exactly what they wanna hear on “attaining wealth quickly”, and from doing jack sh*t too!
+Because, they’re told exactly what they wanna hear on “attaining wealth quickly”, and from doing jack sh*t too.

-2nd Red Flag – The Guy’s Faker Than Fake!
+2nd Red Flag – The Guy’s Faker Than Fake…

 Unfortunately, (Josh Owens) is a fabrication – a guy hired as a paid video actor to spew out the garbage.